 When Lena walks into the Eclipse bar, she turns Rachel's world inside out.
 She's a werewolf who scents her mate, and nothing will stop her from claiming what's hers.

-Rachel has always assumed that when she mated with Jerrod she’d never know another lover, despite her longing for both men and women.
+Rachel has always assumed that when she mated with Jerrod she'd never know another lover, despite her longing for both men and women.
 No werewolf would be unfaithful.
 Ever.
-She’s terrified of how the man she loves will react when he finds out the instincts that drew her to him five years ago now pull her to another woman.
+She’s heard of werewolves having two mates in one lifetime, but after the first one died, not at the same time.
+She's terrified of how the man she loves will react when he finds out the instincts that drew her to him five years ago now pull her to another woman.

 I watched my husband leer at another woman’s breasts.
 The woman—a werewolf named Candy—was stacked.
 Just the kind of girl I used to shag before I met my mate.
 Jerrod’s rich laugh reached my ears and made me smile.
 It was a game to flirt with our customers at Eclipse.
 A game we played well.